Performing Trade Studies Using Analyzer and Astrogator

 Selecting Distributions for Design Variables

 It is important to properly specify the distribution characteristics of the design variables.
-When a new design variable is added to the tool, the Distribution Selection dialog will appear.
+When a new design variable is added to the tool, the Distribution Selection dialog box will appear.

 • Deterministic - If a design variable value is to be fixed, use this distribution.